rethika28/ttsky_downcounter/docs/info.md

 ## How it works

-Explain how your project works
+This project implements a 4-bit down counter.

+The counter starts at 15 (1111) after reset.
+On every rising edge of the clock:
+If ena = 1 and ui_in[0] = 1, the counter decrements by 1.
+If ui_in[0] = 0, the counter holds its value.
+When the counter reaches 0, it wraps back to 15.
+The output is available on uo_out[3:0].

 ## How to test

-Explain how to use your project
+Go to the test directory:

+cd test

+Run the simulation:

+make
+Expected behavior:
+Counter decreases: 15 → 14 → 13 → ... → 0 → 15
+Stops changing when ui_in[0] = 0

+View waveform:

+gtkwave tb.vcd

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+no external hardware used in your project (e.g. PMOD, LED display, etc), if any